The LuciadRIA product comes as a collection of

 the Defense Symbology package that provides support for several military symbology standards.

-Each package contains a number of ECMAScript 6 (ES6) modules.
-An ES6 module is a code component that can be loaded asynchronously under the ES6 specification.
+Each package contains ECMAScript 6 (ES6) modules.
+An ES6 module is a code component that loads asynchronously under the ES6 specification.

 Each LuciadRIA sample is also distributed as an npm package in the

 This means that you can find the npm dependencies of each sample in the

 package.json files indicate that webpack is one of the requirements.
 Webpack is used for bundling and serving the LuciadRIA sample applications.